 Worryingly, the city still has no clear plan to meet our climate targets.
-According to the city’s own documentation, even an aggressive uptake of the policy scenarios outlined in the first phase of Energy Evolution bring us less than halfway to our goal.
+According to the city’s own documentation, even an aggressive uptake of the policy scenarios outlined in the first phase of Energy Evolution does not get us to our target.
 Many more measures urgently need to be taken.
 With 11 years to go, Ottawa still has yet to define many of them, let alone adopt them.

 How can the City of Ottawa reach its 2050 goal?

 At the simplest level, we need to do three things to reach our climate goal: